More at rubyonrails.org:

 This allows you to treat instances of your models as URLs, and is a key advantage to using the resourceful style.

 You are not limited to the seven routes that RESTful routing creates by default.
-If you like, you may add additional routes that apply to the collection or individual members of the collection.
+You can add additional routes that apply to the collection or individual members of the collection.

-To add a member route, just add a member block into the resource block:
+You can add a member block into the resource block like this:

 resources :photos do